 - Select Add.
 Server displays a confirmation message.

-- After you confirm, server moves the recipients you just selected to the recipient list above.
+- After you confirm, server moves the recipients you just selected to the recipient list.

-Then when the user schedules to publish the report results to e-mail, the user will be able to select the recipients from the Select Role, Group and User dialog box to use their addresses to send the e-mail.
+Then when the user schedules to publish reports to email, the user will be able to select the recipients from the Select Role, Group and User dialog box to use their addresses to send the email.

 You can have Server to audit a user and record the resulting information into the log files.
 To audit a user:

-- In the user table, select the Auditing link of the user in the Control column.
+- In the user table, select Auditing of the user in the Control column.
 Server displays the Auditing dialog box.